Church of Scientology editing on Wikipedia: Arbitration Committee ban

 Wikipedia's Arbitration Committee concluded the Scientology case on May 28, 2009.

 In January 2009, The Register reported on an ongoing case involving Scientology before Wikipedia's Arbitration Committee, "According to site administrators, several pro-Scientology accounts have been editing the site using Scientology-owned computers."
 The Arbitration Committee on Wikipedia is composed of a group of volunteers elected by the editing community to resolve especially difficult conflicts.
 During the arbitration case, the page about Scientology was modified by members of the organization.
-Scientology members had doctored entries in order to advertise for their cause.
+Scientologists had doctored entries in order to advertise for their cause.
 The Register noted that one of the Wikipedia users admitted he had edited from computers operated by the Scientology organization, "One of these pro-Scientology editors – who once used the handle 'COFS' – has admitted as much.
 And he vows to continue editing Scientology articles from Scientology computers."
 The Register quoted the "COFS" user as saying, "I am not going to leave voluntarily and I will continue to use a) my own computer, b) public computers, c) my wireless laptop, d) computers in the Church of Scientology and any station I please".
 The Guardian cited The Register, and noted, "The technology news website The Register alleges the church has an organised operation to challenge internet criticism."

 In an effort to adhere to Wikipedia policy, Wikipedia's Arbitration Committee decided on May 28, 2009, to restrict editing from Scientology organization IP addresses in order to prevent self-serving edits by editors within Church of Scientology–administered networks.
 The decision accorded Scientology-controlled IP addresses the same blockable status as open proxies on the site.
 Ten members of the Arbitration Committee voted in favor of the ruling, thus preventing such users from editing existing articles or creating new articles on the site.
 Wikipedia previously frequently had banned individual users from the site, but not entire organizations.
 The arbitration decision came as the culmination of a "longstanding struggle" involving promoters of the organization and critics of its practices.
 ABC News noted the conflict was "one of the longest-running disputes in Wikipedia's history".
 The conflict involved over 400 articles within the topic of Scientology.
 It was the fourth such arbitration case before Wikipedia's Arbitration Committee on the topic of Scientology in the prior four years.
 The case was drawn out for six months, prior to the decision of the Arbitration Committee.